mcbride249/Amazon_Vine_Analysis/README.md

 ## **Purpose**

-The purpose of this challenge was to analayze Amazon reviews written by members of the paid Amazon Vine programme.
-The dataset that was selected for anlaysis was the "Outdoors" dataset.
+The purpose of this challenge was to analyze Amazon reviews written by members of the paid Amazon Vine programme.
+The dataset that was selected for analysis was the "Outdoors" dataset.
 The analysis involved using PySpark to perform the extract, transform, load (ETL) process to extract the data the dataset, transform the data and then connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Once the ETL process had been completed, PySPark was continued to be used for analysis to determine if there is any bias toward favorable reviews from Vine members in the "Outdoors" dataset.

-The anlysis focussed on answering the following questions:
+The analysis focussed on answering the following questions:

 1. How many Vine reviews and non-Vine reviews were there?
 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 3. What percentage of Vine reviews were 5 stars?.
 What percentage of non-Vine reviews were 5 stars?

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------